How to Start Family Camping: The Best Guide for 2026

 Organising for Family Life

 A well-organised family campsite makes daily life easier.
-Set up distinct “rooms”—sleeping area, kitchen/dining area, and living space under a tarp.
+Set up rooms, including a sleeping area, kitchen/dining area, and living space under a tarp.
 Use transparent storage boxes for easy organisation: cooking equipment in one, food in another, toys in a third.

 Keeping Children Entertained

-Parents often worry about how to start family camping without children getting bored.
 The reality is that nature provides endless entertainment.
-It’s a great time for children to truly be children, disconnect from technology, and be feral for a short time!
+It’s a great time for children to truly be children, disconnect from technology, and be feral for a short time.

 Rainy Day Solutions

-When the weather doesn’t cooperate, your camping with kids checklist should include indoor activities.
+When the weather doesn’t cooperate, your camping with kids checklist should include rainy day camping activities for kids.
 Card games, camping sketchbooks, audio books, and shadow puppet shows using torches provide hours of entertainment.

 The key is preparation and having a positive attitude.
 Present rain as part of the adventure rather than a disruption, and children generally follow your lead.